touqeerahmadunipd/degpd-and-zidegpd/README.md

-**_To fit discrete extended generalized Pareto distribution (degpd) and zero-inflated discrete extended generalized Pareto distribution (zidegpd), we developed a code for new families and run it using evgam package fucntion_**
+**_To fit discrete extended generalized Pareto distribution (degpd) and zero-inflated discrete extended generalized Pareto distribution (zidegpd), we developed a code for new families and run it using evgam package fucntions_**

 **_Intallation_**
 1. Download the code and set the working directory. e.g., setwd("C:\Users\atouqeer\Downloads\degpd-and-zidegpd-main\degpd-and-zidegpd-main")